liuggio/fastest/README.md

 ## Install

-if you use Composer just run `composer require --dev 'liuggio/fastest' 'dev-master'`
+If you use Composer just run `composer require --dev 'liuggio/fastest:~1.3'`

 or simply add a dependency on liuggio/fastest to your project's composer.json file: